Jaydip1989/dipits-rep/README.md

 # dipits-rep
-This repository contains all the projects that i ahve completed for SimpliLearn Solutions Artificial Intelligence course.
+This repository contains all the projects that i have completed for SimpliLearn Solutions Artificial Intelligence course.